Cars

 my MORE SENIORS section.

-July 2010: Regular visitors will be familiar with my logical problem of covering stock car drivers by decade.
-Coventry racer Jim Potter, #146, had a BriSCA licence for THIRTY years from 1963 to 1994 ---- where the heck do I put him on my website?
+Regular visitors are familiar with my problem of covering stock car drivers by decade.
+Coventry racer Jim Potter, #146, had a BriSCA licence for THIRTY years from 1963 to 1994 ---- where do I put him on my website?
 Thanks to Rob Harrad of

 Coventry, a lifelong fan and friend of Jim Potter, who has donated a